thomshaw92/DEEPSEACAT-Deep-learning-for-Segmentation-And-CharActerisation-of-Tissue/README.md

-# SeCaTiMaL
+# DEEP SEA CAT
-Segment and Characterise Tissue with Machine Learning
+Deep learning for Segmentation And CharActerisation of Tissue